Four top web hosting hacks to boost SEO

 Marc Woodhead is founder and CEO of cutting-edge software development business Holograph, with 25 years’ experience in graphic design, computer system design, human-computer interaction and psychology.

-Your web host has a major influence on SEO.
+Your choice of web hosting has a major influence on SEO.
 Speed, or how quickly your website loads is the most important factor.
 When a user arrives at your website it needs to respond quickly – it feels more natural and it’s what we all expect these days, no one likes waiting for anything anymore!

 There are several factors at play here, so let’s look at the key factors that can up your site’s SEO…